clegg89/tetris/README.md

 # TODO
 The following is a list of action items
-* Setup builds for both 32 and 64 bit on travis-CI
-* Setup builds for both SDL and SFML on both appveyor and travis
-* Look into making release packages for deployment on multiple systems
 * Refactor TetrominoFactory
 * Refactor rest of code that uses C so that it is more C++
 * Unit tests with [CppUTest](cpputest.github.io)